 Who We Are

 Washoe County Regional Animal Services (WCRAS) is a regional operation providing services to the cities of Reno, Sparks and unincorporated Washoe County residents.
-WCRAS is funded by a 3 % property tax for our regional services, including the building and property maintenance.
-WCRAS focuses on the public health and safety services, through sheltering, field services, and regulation enforcement and proactive programs that enhance responsible pet ownership.
+WCRAS is funded by a .03 cent per $100.00 of assessed property value for our regional services, including the building and property maintenance.
+WCRAS focuses on animal welfare and public health, through sheltering, field services and regulation enforcement and proactive outreach programs that support responsible pet ownership and pet retention.

 WCRAS and Nevada Humane Society are co-located within one building and work as partners to provide very valuable, effective but different resources to the community.
 A unique partnership that allows a broad range of resources to our community without duplication of services.
-As a very important piece of the partnership with WCRAS, Nevada Humane Society provides the adoption services for an annual average of 5400 animals that are not re-claimed from WCRAS.
-NHS also provides assistance to those that are unable to keep their animal and are researching surrender options.
+As a very important piece of the partnership with WCRAS, Nevada Humane Society provides the adoption services for an annual average of 5400 animals that are not re-claimed by their families from WCRAS.
+WCRAS works with SPCA-Northern Nevada, Pet Network, Res-Que and other non-profit adoption and rehabilitation organizations for animals that do not fit into the NHS adoption program.
+NHS helps to provide re-homing assistance to those that are unable to keep their animal and are researching surrender options.

 Promoting responsible care of animals through education, proactive outreach and regulation making Washoe County a safe community.